 Guidelines in Progress

-- Axial Spondyloarthritis: Final publication anticipated in 2014
+- Axial Spondyloarthritis: Final publication anticipated in early 2015

-- PMR: Final publication anticipated near the end of 2014
+- PMR: Final publication anticipated in early 2015

 Opportunities for Involvement in the ACR Guideline Activities

 The ACR provides multiple opportunities for involvement in its guideline activities.
 We encourage you to submit a topic for a possible future guideline, respond to a Request for Proposals, or provide feedback on a project protocol to help your colleagues refine the scope of an upcoming guideline development effort.

 - Call for Topics